 What We Believe

-As Anglicans, we don't define our doctrine in a single confession (which can sometimes make it difficult to pin us down).
-We are a people united by common prayer, so to find out more about what we believe, you'll need to pay attention to our liturgies (worship services) and the ways in which our faith shapes the way we live in the world.
+As Anglicans, we don’t define our doctrine in a single confession.
+We are a people united by common prayer, so to find out more about what we believe, you’ll need to pay attention to our liturgies (worship services) and the ways in which our faith shapes the way we live in the world.
+St. Albans Church is a contemporary expression of the Anglican tradition, passionate about social justice and fully engaged in what’s happening in today’s world.

 Five Marks of Mission